SciML/SciMLBenchmarksOutput/docs/src/README.md

 Each of the benchmarks displays the computer characteristics at the bottom of the benchmark.
-Since performance-necessary computations are normally performed on compute clusters, the official benchmarks use a workstation with an AMD EPYC 7502 32-Core Processor @ 2.50GHz to match the performance characteristics of a standard node in a high performance computing (HPC) cluster or cloud computing setup.
+Since performance-necessary computations are normally performed on compute clusters, the official benchmarks use a workstation with an Intel Xeon CPU E5-2680 v4 @ 2.40GHz to match the performance characteristics of a standard node in a high performance computing (HPC) cluster or cloud computing setup.